wataugasudo/3DScanner/README.md

 # 3DScanner
-Cheap, Multi-axis 3D Scanner for TSA Engineering Design 2018
+A Cheap, Multi-axis 3D Scanner for TSA Engineering Design 2018